wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

      ![Create custom widget example, part 2.](../media/bar-chart.png)

-1. You can further filter your results by clicking the ellipses (…), then Apply condition.
+1. You can further filter your results by clicking the ellipses (…), then click **Apply condition**.

      ![Create custom widget example, part 3.](../media/apply-condition.png)